Pladque/Own-Language-FREEDOM-/README.md

 ```
 With changing value it works same as with numbers, For example:
 ```
-another variable  ~~  new value of thos string
+another variable  ~~  new value of this string
 ```

 ### If and loops: